Laying Bricks In Cold Weather

 “It is definitely harder to do masonry in cold weather, but it can be done and money can still be made as long as you cover your bases.”

 Let’s take a closer look at the potential problems of laying bricks, blocks, and other masonry units in cold weather.

 Frost line depth can be a real hurdle to overcome before laying bricks.
 During the winter, ground can heave and settle which creates a very unstable surface for masonry work.
 Laying warm fresh mortar onto a frigid surface will cause thermal cracking and curing problems.

-Mixing mortar with heated materials or admixtures improves its strength and plasticity of the mix.
-Water, sand, or both are often heated for use in mortar in cold weather.
+Mixing mortar with heated materials or admixtures improves its strength and plasticity.
+Water, sand, or both can be heated for use in mortar in cold weather.
 However, heating prepackaged materials such as cement and hydrated lime has long been a problem for brick masons.

 Concrete Curing Blankets

 Powerblanket concrete curing blankets eliminate the need for heated enclosures and are the best option when it comes to curing.
 They maintain the proper curing temperature no matter what changes in weather occur, keeping the mortar bond strong and lasting.
 Don’t waste time building enclosures.
 Concrete curing blankets easily hang on newly-laid walls and will quickly cure your mortar to a strong durable finish.